Horizontal and Straight Triangulations on Heisenberg Groups: Introduction

 where $\Delta^k$ is the standard $k$\emph{-simplex} in $\mathbb{R}^{k+1}$; then, if $k>1$, we define its boundary as

 where $\sigma_i^{k-1}$ is the singular $(k-1)$-simplex that acts as $ \sigma^k$ on the $i^{th}$ face of $ \Delta^{k}$.
 In Subsection \ref{subsec:straight-horizontal} we introduce \emph{straight} $k$\emph{-simplexes} $\sigma_{p_0, \dots, p_k} : \Delta^k \to \mathbb{H}^n$ (Definition \ref{defin:straight_simplexconstr}) and \emph{horizontal} $k$\emph{-simplexes} (Definition \ref{defin:horizontal_simplexes}).
 In the Heisenberg group at low dimensions, it is natural to ask objects to be horizontal, while such a natural regularity does not extend to high dimensions.
 Straight simplexes are defined to provide another idea of regularity fitting for high dimensions.
-After this, we construct simplexes whose low-dimensional layers are horizontal and high-dimensional layers are straight:
+After this, we construct simplexes with horizontality properties on low-dimensions and linear combinations of straight layers on high-dimensions.

 \begin{prop*}[\ref{lemma:lemma17-general}] Let $\Delta^k$ denote the standard $k$-simplex in $\mathbb{R}^{k+1}$.
 There exist continuous, $\delta_r$-equivariant and $\tau_q$-equivariant maps

 such that, for each $\sigma_{p_0, \dots, p_k}^h : \Delta^k \to \mathbb{H}^n$, \begin{enumerate} \item $\sigma_{p_0, \dots, p_k}^h$ is a singular simplex with vertices $p_0, \dots, p_k \in \mathbb{H}^n$, \item if $1 \leq k \leq 2n+1$, the faces and subfaces of $\sigma_{p_0, \dots, p_k}^h$ are $\sigma_{p_0, \dots, \hat p_I, \dots, p_k}^h$'s, $I \subseteq \{ 0, \dots, k\}$. \end{enumerate} Moreover \begin{enumerate} \item if $1 \leq k \leq 2n+1$, for $1\leq j\leq n, k$ and $i_0, \dots, i_j \in \{ 0, \dots, k\}$, $i_0 < \dots < i_j$, $\sigma_{p_{i_0}, \dots, p_{i_j}}^h$'s are horizontal piecewise linear maps, \item if $ n+1 \leq k \leq 2n+1$, for $n+1 \leq j \leq k$ and $i_0, \dots, i_j \in \{ 0,\dots, k \} $, $i_0 < \dots < i_j$, $\sigma_{p_{i_0}, \dots, p_{i_j}}^h$'s are linear combinations of singular simplexes with straight $j$-layers. \end{enumerate} \end{prop*}